 Non-response adjustment

-Initially, in the written survey (in each fourth quarter), a non-response estimation is made with the added auxiliary variables based on register data.
+Initially, in the main survey (in each fourth quarter), a non-response estimation is made with the added auxiliary variables based on register data.
 An adjustment weight is calculated for the non-response behaviour.
-The auxiliary variables (vectors) originate from the Federal Employment Agency's administrative data (cf. Section 4.3).
-The affiliation to an economic sector and the affiliation to an establishment size class are included in the estimation in addition to the added average daily wage and the average age of staff.
-A binary choice model (logit estimator) is used to calculate the response probability for the given auxiliary variables.
-The inverse of this response probability of an establishment is the non-response weight (NR) for the written survey in the fourth quarter.
+The auxiliary variables (vectors) originate from the BA's administrative data (cf. Section 4.3).
+The affiliation to an economic sector and an establishment size class are included in the estimation in addition to the added average daily wage and the average age of staff.
+A binary choice model (logit estimator) calculates the response probability for the given auxiliary variables.
+The inverse of this response probability of an establishment is the non-response weight (NR) for the main survey in the fourth quarter.

-Since the telephone surveys in the following first, second and third quarter depend on the response behaviour in the main survey, a second-stage non-response adjustment is applied: The first component is determined by the non-response weights of the main survey.
-The second component is a non-response analysis conducted separately for each following quarter on the basis of the information from the auxiliary variables and the response behaviour from the main survey.
-So, on the one hand, a check is made first for non-responses compared to the gross sample (or the total number of establishments with one employee subject to social insurance contributions from the Federal Employment Agency) and, on the other hand, on the basis of the written survey for non-participations in the quarterly telephone surveys.
-Although the willingness to participate is with 80 to 90 per cent significantly higher than in the written survey, specific response behaviour can also lead to systematic distortions in the telephone survey.
-Here, another auxiliary variable is used as an indicator of the rapidness of the response behaviour.
-It became apparent that establishments that can be allocated to the first half of respondents with regard to time also have a significantly higher probability of participating in the telephone surveys in statistical terms.
+Since the follow-up surveys in the following first, second and third quarters depend on the response behaviour in the main survey, a second-stage non-response adjustment is applied: The first component is determined by the non-response weights of the main survey.
+The second component is a non-response analysis conducted separately for each following quarter based on the auxiliary variables' information and the main survey's response behaviour.
+So, on the one hand, a check is made first for non-responses compared to the gross sample (or the total number of establishments with one employee subject to social insurance contributions from BA statistics) and, on the other hand, based on the main survey for non-participations in the quarterly follow-up surveys.
+Although the willingness to participate is significantly higher than in the main survey, specific response behaviour can also lead to systematic distortions in the follow-up survey.

 4.1.
 Quality assurance